Skip to main content

 Their height and weight are measured and used to calculate their body mass index (BMI).
 This information is used to plan and provide better services for children and families.

-How to check your child's result
+How to check your child's measurements

 Some parents decide to tell their children and talk about the changes they need to make together.
 Others decide not to, as younger children may be less able to understand, and it might be simpler to make lifestyle changes without talking to them.